semuconsulting/pyubx2/README.md

 ![Contributors](https://img.shields.io/github/contributors/semuconsulting/pyubx2.svg)
 ![Open Issues](https://img.shields.io/github/issues-raw/semuconsulting/pyubx2)

-At time of writing the library implements a complete set of inbound and outbound messages as defined in the [u-blox generation 8 protocol](https://www.u-blox.com/en/docs/UBX-13003221), but is readily [extensible](#extensibility) for later generations.
+At time of writing the library implements a comprehensive set of inbound and outbound messages as defined in the [u-blox generation 9 protocol](https://www.u-blox.com/en/docs/UBX-19035940), but is readily [extensible](#extensibility) for later generations.

-Contributions and feedback welcome - see [CONTRIBUTING](CONTRIBUTING.MD).
+Contributions and feedback welcome - see CONTRIBUTING.MD

 ## <a name="installation">Installation</a>